Rep. Alcee Hastings, civil rights lawyer and judge elected to 15 terms in Congress, dies at 84

 Facing little political opposition through the years, Rep. Hastings became what his colleague Meek once called “a folk hero” among African Americans.
 “He is a man who has come up against all the pressures, all the rage, the racism, all the things that Black men have come against,” she told The Washington Post in 1992.

-Political analysts traced his success and endurance to a combination of personal magnetism, a gerrymandered district that included Black working-class sections of Fort Lauderdale and West Palm Beach, and attention to issues relevant to his constituents, such as funding for Head Start preschool programs.
+Political analysts traced his success and endurance to a combination of personal magnetism, a gerrymandered district that included predominantly Black working-class sections of Fort Lauderdale and West Palm Beach, and attention to issues relevant to his constituents, such as funding for Head Start preschool programs.

 “If you talk to old-timers at rallies, everyone still calls him ‘the Judge,’ ” Robert Watson, a political historian at Lynn University in Boca Raton, Fla., said in a 2019 interview.
 “The one thing he says all the time is, ‘How can I help?’
 He is an old-fashioned retail politician — a baby-kisser, glad-hander and backslapper, in the Bill Clinton mold.”